shaikrasheed99/javascript-iterations-performance/README.md

-# Performance test of JavaSript iterations
+# Performance test of JavaScript iterations

 We have few techniques to iterate over the arrays, objects and strings.